 Sales or exchanges involving foreign transferors are reportable on Form 1099-S. For information on the transferee's responsibility to withhold income tax when a U.S. real property interest is acquired from a foreign person, see Pub.
-515, Withholding of Tax on Nonresident Aliens and Foreign Entities, and Form 8288, U.S. Withholding Tax Return for Dispositions by Foreign Persons of U.S. Real Property Interests.
+515, Withholding of Tax on Nonresident Aliens and Foreign Entities.